 Installation ↑ Back to top

-As Galleria is a Storefront child theme, you will first need to install and set up Storefront itself.
-You can read all about installing that over on our Installing & Configuring Storefront documentation.
+Galleria is a Storefront child theme, so you first need to install and set up Storefront and then Galleria afterwards.

 Homepage Template ↑ Back to top